1901 Richfield earthquake: Destruction

-Damage to chimneys, walls, roofs, windows was reported in Richfield, Beaver, Joseph, Elsinore, and Marysvale, with minor damage reported in Parowan, Milford, Cedar City, St. George, and Kanab.
+Damage to chimneys, walls, roofs, windows was reported in Richfield, Beaver, Monroe, Joseph, Elsinore, and Marysvale, with minor damage reported in Parowan, Milford, Cedar City, St. George, and Kanab.

 Surface ruptures up to 300 ft in length were reported in Richfield, with water and white sand being ejected from some of the cracks.
 "Extensive rockslides" were reported between Beaver and Marysvale, especially in the canyons.

 Damage in Beaver included Beaver Woolen Mills, with an estimated US$4,000 in severe structural damage (approximately US$121,000 in 2020).
 The roof of the Beaver County courthouse was crushed by chimneys collapsing onto it, and the walls of the building were cracked in over 25 places.
 Additional reports of lesser damage include a saloon, several merchant buildings, schools and related buildings, and a church building.
 Merchandise in several stores was also damaged.

 Minor damage was reported as far away as Salt Lake City, where several landslides were reported in Little Cottonwood, Big Cottonwood, and Bullion Canyon.
 The landslides almost completely blocked the roads.
 Surface ruptures and increased river flow were also reported.

 No people were killed in the quake.